 There's also the option to choose a 144Hz panel option with 9ms response rate.
 Both versions come with the Eyesafe technology that's designed to reduce blue light emissions without negatively impacting display colours or visuals.

-A number of recent games have this system integrated into their design including the likes of the Division 2, Shadow of the Tomb Raider and Assassin's Creed Odyssey.
+Some models of this laptop also have the addition of Tobii eye-tracking technology.
+This tech tracks head pose, position, eye gaze and movement, then translates that data into your gaming experiences.
+A number of recent games have this system integrated into their design, including the likes of the Division 2, Shadow of the Tomb Raider and Assassin's Creed Odyssey.
 So there's plenty of opportunities to experience games in new and exciting ways with this device too.

 Enhanced keyboard and precision trackpad

-- Increased key travel with new and improved concave design
+- Increased key travel (1.7mm)

 - N-key rollover